OwenSanzas/LLM-For-Software-Security/README.md

 # LLM-For-Vulnerability-Detection
-A collection of papers and resources related to Large Language Models.
+A collection of papers and resources related to Large Language Models in Vulnerability Detection Techniques.

-The organization of papers refers to our survey "A Survey of Large Language Models".
-Paper page
+The organization of papers refers to our survey "Large Language Models in Software Security: A Survey of Vulnerability Detection Techniques and Insights".

-Please let us know if you find out a mistake or have any suggestions by e-mail: batmanfly@gmail.com
+Please let us know if you find out a mistake or have any suggestions by e-mail: zesheng@tamu.edu

-(we suggest ccing another email francis_kun_zhou@163.com meanwhile, in case of any unsuccessful delivery issue.)

 If you find our survey useful for your research, please cite the following paper: